To Live and Die in L.A. (film): Soundtrack

 According to Friedkin, the main reason he chose Wang Chung to compose the soundtrack was because the band "stands out from the rest of contemporary music ...
 What they finally recorded has not only enhanced the film, it has given it a deeper, more powerful dimension".
 He wanted them to compose the score for his film after listening to the band's previous studio album, Points on the Curve (1984).
 He was so taken with the album that he took one of the songs straight off the album, "Wait", and used it as part of the soundtrack.
 "Wait" plays at the end credits of the film.
 Every song on the soundtrack, excluding the title song and "Wait", was written and recorded within a two-week period.
 Only after Wang Chung saw a rough cut of the film did they produce the title song.

 Post-production

-As early as the day he cast Petersen, Friedkin thought about killing off Chance towards the end of the film, but according to editor Bud Smith, Vukovich was supposed to be the one who was killed.
-The climactic scene in which Chance is killed was not very well received by MGM executives, who found it to be too negative.
-To satisfy the studio heads, he shot a second ending, in which Chance survives the shotgun blast and, presumably as an internal punishment, he and Vukovich are transferred to a remote Secret Service station in Alaska, and watch their boss Thomas Bateman being interviewed on television.
+As early as the day he cast Petersen, Friedkin thought about killing off Chance towards the end of the film.
+However, according to editor Bud Smith, Vukovich was supposed to be the one who got killed.
+The climactic scene in which Chance is killed was not well received by MGM executives, who considered it overly negative.
+To satisfy the studio heads, Friedkin shot a second ending wherein Chance survives the shotgun blast.
+He is then transferred, along with Vukovich, to a remote Secret Service station in Alaska...ostensibly because of a manpower shortage.
+From there both watch their boss, Thomas Bateman, being interviewed on television - and taking credit for the apprehension of Masters.
 Friedkin previewed the alternate ending and kept the original.